darshil0/customer-support-agent/README.md

 ### 🎯 Architecture Overview

 The system uses a **hierarchical multi-agent architecture** where a Root Orchestrator delegates tasks to specialized sub-agents (Billing, Tech Support, Account) and complex workflows.
+This structure is implemented by defining sub-agents as callable tools within the primary agent.

+The core routing and tool declaration logic is defined in the primary agent class, `CustomerSupportAgent.java`, and the agent orchestration setup (including the Root Orchestrator's behavior and sub-agents) is configured in `AgentConfiguration.java`.

 ### 📋 Prerequisites